Vertex AI Dispatch and Route Planner

 **On the topic of recurring dispatches, please see the discussion below regarding Tomorrow Solves.

-Vertex is a CPU-intensive AI, and it is shared between all AngelTrack customers, so you may request no more than twenty solves per hour from Vertex.
+Vertex is a CPU-intensive AI, and it is shared between all AngelTrack customers, so your Vertex license confers a maximum of twenty solves per hour.

 Also note, Vertex can only work with shifts that are already booked -- either active or scheduled.
 This means, if you want to use Vertex first thing in the morning to assign the entire day's calls, all shifts planned for the day must already be booked as active or scheduled.
 This will require you to use the Crew Scheduler, but don't worry, it's an extension of the Shifts system and so will be easy to learn.